photobox/basic-bootstraps/docs/create_babel_ready_vdc_template.md

 ##Set up temporary networking

-Connect to the instance with SSH and the username & password that have been ciruclated.
+Connect to the instance with SSH and the username & password that have been circulated.
 Instances created from the bare template don't know how to route to the internet by design but preinstallation requires it; this is how to set it up:

 ```
 ip route add 10.0.00/8 via $(ip route show to 0.0.0.0/0|awk '{print $3}')